Generating Literal and Implied Subquestions to Fact-check Complex Claims: Training Details for Question Generation

 For \textsc{qg-multiple}, each instance of the input and the output are constructed according to the template:

-where [S] denotes the separator token of the T5 model. $N$ denotes the number of questions to generate which we set to match the number of annotated questions during training. $c$ denotes the claim and $\text{q}_i$ denotes the $i$th annotated question and we do not assume a specific order for the questions.
+where [S] denotes the separator token of the T5 model. $N$ denotes the number of questions to generate; we introduce this into the input to serve as a control variable and set it to match the number of annotated questions during training. $c$ denotes the claim and $\text{q}_i$ denotes the $i$th annotated question and we do not assume a specific order for the questions.

-The model is trained using the seq2seq framework of Huggingface~\cite{wolf-etal-2020-transformers}.
+The model is trained using the seq2seq framework of Hugging Face~\cite{wolf-etal-2020-transformers}.
 The max sequence length for input and output is set to 128 and 256 respectively.
-Batch size is set to 8 and we use DeepSpeed for memory optimization~\cite{rasley2020deepspeed}.
+The batch size is set to 8 and we use DeepSpeed for memory optimization~\cite{rasley2020deepspeed}.
 We train the model on our training set for 20 epochs with AdamW~\cite{loshchilov2018decoupled} optimizer and an initial learning rate set to 3e-5.

+At inference, we use beam search with beam size set to 5.
+We prepend the number of questions to generate ($N$) at the start of the claim in the input.

-For \textsc{qg-nucleus}, each instance of the input and the output are constructed as: $\text{c} \longrightarrow \text{q}_i $, where $q_i$ denotes the $i$th decomposed question of claim $c$.
+For \textsc{qg-nucleus}, we construct multiple input-output instances $(c \rightarrow q_i)$ for each claim, where $q_i$ denotes the $i$th decomposed question of claim $c$.
 The max sequence length for input and output are both set to 128.
-Batch size is set to 16 and we use DeepSpeed for memory optimization.
+The batch size is set to 16 and we use DeepSpeed for memory optimization.
 We train the model on our training set for 10 epochs with AdamW optimizer and an initial learning rate set to 3e-5.